Learning Outcomes

 Exam Warning

-The most common MBE trap is confusing the standard of review for legal questions (de novo) with that for factual findings (clearly erroneous or substantial evidence).
-Always identify the type of issue before selecting the standard.
+The most common MBE trap is confusing the standard of review for legal questions (de novo) with that for factual findings (clearly erroneous for a judge and substantial evidence for a jury).
+Always (a) identify whether the decision-maker was a judge or a jury and (b) classify the issue as one of law, fact, or discretion before choosing the standard.

 Revision Tip

-Remember: Only final judgments are appealable as of right.
-Interlocutory appeals are rare and limited to specific categories such as injunctions or collateral orders.
+Remember: only final judgments are appealable as of right.
+Interlocutory appeals are limited to specific categories (especially injunctions and collateral orders).
+On scope of review, tie each issue to (1) who decided it and (2) whether it is law, fact, or discretion.

 Key Point Checklist